netdata/learn/README.md

 You can also run the script manually in a local development environment.
 Most of the times you will make changes in any repo of the [repos](#repos-ingested) (or your forks) we mentioned above.
-To do that you need to setup your local environmentfor the ingest process to work.
+To do that you need to setup your local environment for the ingest process to work.
 This script is a python script and has it's own dependencies (seperate from the docusaurus framework).

 To run the ingest process and spin up a local developement environment of your work you need: